-Earlier this year, following stints at white-tablecloth eateries in Southern California, Chicago, and France, Smith returned to his coastal hometown to be closer to his family.
-He has been pushing the boundaries of South Georgia barbecue at old friend Griffin Bufkin’s critically-acclaimed restaurant ever since.
+Earlier this year, following stints at white-tablecloth eateries in southern California, Chicago, and France, Smith returned to his coastal hometown to be closer to his family.
+He has been pushing the boundaries of south Georgia barbecue at old friend Griffin Bufkin’s acclaimed restaurant ever since.

 “Being at a barbecue joint, I can’t get too far out of the box with my specials,” he says.
 “But that’s fun and creative in its own way, coming up with dishes that are fresh and exciting but not over-the-top.”

 Smith built this venison stew, a chef’s take on a deer-season classic, on a chilly day earlier this month.
 It’s a hearty cold-weather dish, bolstered by rich chocolate that cuts the gaminess of the venison and gives the stew the swarthy depth of a mole.

 Southern Soul Venison Stew